- Most Popular!

 But DC’s dark and sinful side does not begin and end in Federal Triangle.
 To the contrary, the most notable scandals in DC history took place near or in the White House.
 For example, you will stand on the very corner in front of the White House where a U.S. Congressman murdered the U.S. Attorney for the District of Columbia (who also happened to be the son of the man who wrote the Star-Spangled Banner).
 The criminal trial that ensued was front-page news, and the very first “not guilty by reason of temporary insanity” verdict in American history.
 Discover DC’s dark side on this scandalous ghost tour!

 Among all this depravity, though, there are some lighter moments.
-We take you inside the hotel where Dr. Martin Luther King, Jr. wrote his legendary, “I have a dream” speech, where the term “lobbying” originated, and is known as the “Hotel for Presidents.”
+We take you to what is known as the “Hotel for Presidents,” a very storied place where, among other historic happenings, Dr. Martin Luther King Jr. wrote his legendary ‘I Have a Dream’ speech, and the term “lobbying” originated.
 We also fill you in on the story behind DC’s official cocktail, “The Rickey,” and how one of Congress’s biggest fails in American history, Prohibition, affected Washington during the roaring 1920’s.

 We wrap up the tour at the White House, home to more ghost stories than a Stephen King novel.
 White House guests and residents alike have experienced all sorts of spooky encounters over the years, from hearing the laughter of dead presidents to seeing Abraham Lincoln’s ghost walking the halls.
 We’ll also explain how John F. Kennedy was known to blow off steam in the White House’s former indoor pool (and it wasn’t just doing laps!).